haberdashPI/vscode-master-key/notes.md

-## More visual doc improvements

-release 0.2.5

-- IMPROVEMENT: put some examples of cool features from `Larkin` in the README

-by the end of this milestone I'm satisfied with the documentation features of the package for an initial release

-## Binding Cleanup

-release 0.2.6

-- feature: specify user-specific binding file, apart from activated keybindings
-- Split out any of the commands that are really custom for me that don't make sense to publish.
-- Pair down some of the required extensions?

 ## Trailing fixes

+- small fix: label extenesions as 'not found' rather than 'uninstalled' since they are clearly inconsistent with the install state (not sure what's up with that, but not worth fixing)

-Working with release 0.2.6 for a while and mark sure there aren't an bugs to fix
+Working with release 0.2.6 for a while and make sure there aren't any more bugs to fix

+- remove all my extra settings in my own config file
+- insert QOL I loose from that into larkin (or masterkeys.toml, as needed)
+    + up/down page
+    - escape / shift-escape?

 ## Before VSCode publish